gunj007/DEG/README.md

 expression levels between experimental groups.

              Dataset :  https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE205432
-             To determine a potential transcriptional role for RNF4 in OD, and to identify RNF4-regulated, secreted factors we performed RNA-seq analysis.
+             	RNF4-RGMb axis is required for osteogenic differentiation and cancer cell survival To determine a potential transcriptional role for RNF4 in OD, and to identify RNF4-regulated, secreted factors we performed RNA-seq analysis.
              We compared the changes in gene signature of scrambled Scr-control hBMSCs to that of hBMSCs where RNF4 was knocked-down using shRNF4 upon OD
 We read the readcounts file remove unwanted columns